 annotated example (docx - 59.11kb) identifies the steps involved in developing indicative progress descriptions.

 The Victorian Curriculum F–10: Revised Curriculum Planning and Reporting Guidelines provide advice for Victorian schools to develop whole-school curriculum plans and to report student learning achievement.
 Specific sectoral requirements related to curriculum provision and reporting are the responsibility of and published by the relevant sectoral authorities.

 The Victorian Curriculum F–10: Revised Curriculum Planning and Reporting Guidelines are available from the

 Student work samples

 Work samples illustrate satisfactory achievement in relevant aspects of the achievement standard.
-These are currently being developed and will be published during 2018.
+These are currently being developed and will be published as they become available.